Arkady-Skvortsov/webpack-constructor/README.md

-  What is the path of your .ts file(s) (default: ./src)? ./src What is the path to your tslint.json file (default: ./tslint.json)?: ./tslint.json What is the files do you want to watch for changes with starting devServer (default: ./src/images) ? ./src What is the mode do you want for development for webpack ? production development
+  What is the path of your .ts file(s) (default: ./src)? ./src What is the path to your tslint.json file (default: ./tslint.json)?: ./tslint.json What is the files do you want to watch for changes with starting devServer (default: ./src/images) ? ./src
 ```

 # Custom List (would be so soon)